djc5627/CompendiumWeb/docs/Birds/Song Bird/Eastern Bluebird.md

 ---------------------------------------------------------------
 ## Notes
 Seen at the Great Swamp immediately walking out of the well-named "Bluebird Parking Lot".
+They seem to like open areas with tall grass similar to the [[Red-winged Blackbird]].

 ---------------------------------------------------------------
 ## Sightings